Posted in Pennsylvania

 Here Are 25 Bizarrely Named Pennsylvania Towns That Will Leave You Scratching Your Head

-These days, we take our amusement anywhere we can find it, including in the bizarre and sometimes inexplicable history of our surroundings.
-Here are 25 of the weirdest town names in the state of Pennsylvania.
+These days, we just have to take our amusement anywhere we can find it, including in the bizarre and sometimes inexplicable history of our surroundings.
+Here are 25 of our very favorite weird town names in Pennsylvania.
 Some of them come with explanations, while others are mysteriously devoid of an understood origin.
+We hope you find them as amusing as we do.

 We’re aware that these uncertain times are limiting many aspects of life.
 While we continue to feature destinations that make our state wonderful, please take proper precautions or add them to your bucket list to see at a later date.
 If you know of a local business that could use some extra support during these times, please nominate them here: onlyinyourstate.com/nominate